Lead · Intermediate

 Name That Box Note

-By the end · You know the A minor pentatonic box — up, down, and any note on demand.
+By the end · The box — up, down, any note on demand.

 Licks